 This video, Writing Your Article for Journal Publication, discusses paper structure from 05:00-08:14.
 Learn about writing the title, abstract, index terms, and more.
 The video transcript is available through the vimeo player.

-Is the video not visible?, Try the video, Writing Your Article for Journal Publication, on vimeo (plays 05:00-08:14 for article structure).
+Is the video not visible?
+Try Writing Your Article for Journal Publication (video, 05:00-08:14).

 Detailed account of how one should write a title, an abstract, and keywords.
 It considers writing for search engine optimization as well.
 The video transcript available through the vimeo player.